THE CONSTITUTION OF THE SOUTH BAY CHINESE CLUB

 Vacancies on the Board will be filled from the top of the list and those members so selected will be designated as an elected director.
 Two-year term directors are to be filled prior to one-year term directors.

 A member whose spouse is an incumbent director or is designated an elected director may request to be waived from consideration.

 The Board of Directors thus constituted shall consist of a President, a Past President and nine (9) directors.
+The President shall serve a two-year term.
 The outgoing President shall automatically serve on the Board of Directors as Past President until displaced by the subsequent outgoing President.
 The Board of Directors shall elect among the directors during a joint Board meeting scheduled subsequent to the general meeting in May a Vice-President, Secretary and a Treasurer.

-In November the Board of Directors shall elect among its directors a President-Elect who shall become the President for the coming year.
+In November of the final term of the President, the Board of Directors shall elect among its directors a President-Elect who shall become the President for the coming two years.
 The President-Elect shall hold director standing only on the Board of Directors.
 If one of the Executive Board members becomes the President-Elect, the President will appoint a replacement with the approval of the Board of Directors.

 There shall be a minimum of two (2) general meetings per year as designated in the By-Laws.
 Additional general meetings may be held upon call of the Board of Directors or written request of ten (10) or more members of The Club.
 Written notice shall be sent to all members at least ten (10) days prior to the meeting.